jeffgbutler/CarvelWorkshop/ytt/README.md

    function should be a child of the node on line 15.
 We don't need to worry about indenting and formatting - YTT will do it for us
 6. On line 18 we call the `namespace` function passing in an expected input value.
 Again, the resulting YAML will be properly indented and formatted as a child of the node on line 18.
-7. On line 19 there is an "if" statement using the the shortcut `if/end`.
-We can use a shorcut like this when there is only one line of yaml to be written with the `if`.
+7. On line 19 there is an "if" statement using the shortcut `if/end`.
+We can use a shortcut like this when there is only one line of yaml to be written with the `if`.
 If we need more than one thing output from the "if" statement we can move the "end" to a separate line as with functions.
 This "if" statement checks for a null value
    (which is our default for `namespace2`) - it will only write the YAML fragment if the value is not null.